ABCFabian/AWS-SAP-C02-Study-Guide/README.md

   * AWS Direct Connect + VPN => encrypted
   * Dedicated: 1 GBps to 10 GBps
   * Hosted: 50 MBps, 500 MBps, up to 10 GBps
+  * Private virtual interface: A private virtual interface should be used to access an Amazon VPC using private IP addresses.
+  * Public virtual interface: A public virtual interface can access all AWS public services using public IP addresses.
+  * Transit virtual interface: A transit virtual interface should be used to access one or more Amazon VPC Transit Gateways associated with Direct Connect gateways.
+You can use transit virtual interfaces with 1/2/5/10 Gbps AWS Direct Connect connections.

 ### CIDR:
   * Used to provide an IP range